sstarr1879/mimic-anchoring/README.md

-# Measuring and Mitigating First Impression Bias in ICU Patient Monitoring
+# Measuring and Mitigating Trajectory Lock-In in LLM-Based ICU Patient Monitoring

 ![python](https://img.shields.io/badge/python-3.11+-green)
 ![status](https://img.shields.io/badge/status-experimental-orange)

-This project investigates **anchoring bias** (first impression bias) in large language models used for ICU sepsis prediction.
-When a patient appears stable at admission, both human clinicians and AI systems tend to lock onto "this patient is fine" — even as later vital signs suggest developing sepsis.
-We measure this effect in LLaMA 3.1 8B and test whether **trajectory-aware post-training** (LoRA SFT on expert revision traces) can teach the model to revise its beliefs correctly.
+This project investigates **trajectory lock-in** in large language models used for ICU sepsis prediction.
+Rather than classic anchoring bias (where the model fixates on its first impression), we find that LLMs latch onto the **perceived narrative direction** of patient data — a deterioration trajectory drives risk predictions upward regardless of absolute values, while an improvement trajectory suppresses them.
+The model over-extrapolates the trend it identifies early, failing to weigh the cumulative evidence.
+We measure this effect in LLaMA 3.1 8B and test whether **trajectory-aware post-training** (LoRA SFT on expert revision traces) can teach the model to revise its beliefs based on evidence rather than narrative momentum.

 ## Approach

 ### Three-Part Measurement Framework

 1. **Counterfactual Ordering** — Present the same patient's data in chronological, reverse, and shuffled order.
-If early information dominates the final prediction despite identical evidence, the model is anchored.
+If the model's final prediction differs across orderings despite identical evidence, it is sensitive to narrative direction rather than cumulative clinical state.
+Our results show chronological order (stable → deteriorating) produces dramatically higher final risk scores than reverse order (deteriorating → stable) — the opposite of what classic anchoring would predict.

-2. **Belief Update Elasticity** — Feed vitals hour-by-hour in a multi-turn conversation and measure how much the model's risk estimate shifts when contradictory evidence arrives.
-Anchored models barely budge; flexible models adjust proportionally.
+2. **Belief Update Elasticity** — Feed vitals hour-by-hour in a multi-turn conversation and measure how much the model's risk estimate shifts when new evidence arrives.
+Locked-in models barely update once they've identified a trajectory; flexible models adjust proportionally to the evidence.
+We find 50-75% of hourly updates are zero-change, suggesting the model commits to a narrative early and coasts.

 3. **Explanation Drift** — Compare the semantic content of the model's reasoning at early vs. late timesteps.
-Genuine revision changes the narrative; anchored systems retrofit justifications to match prior conclusions.
+A locked-in model maintains its narrative framing even as evidence changes; a flexible model genuinely revises its reasoning.
+Reverse-order explanations show higher similarity to the first explanation (0.73) than chronological (0.66), indicating the "improvement" narrative is stickier.

 ### Trajectory-Aware SFT